NikVince/nightreign-map-router/docs/README.md

 - **Game Logic**: Review `game-mechanics/` for game-specific information
 - **Implementation**: Use `implementation/` for detailed workflows and phases

+## ⚠️ Route Suggestion Feature - Development Halted

+**Status**: Development temporarily halted

+The route suggestion feature has been paused in development due to project scope considerations.
+While this feature was initially planned to provide automated routing between POIs, the current focus has shifted to optimizing the core map display functionality.

+**Current Priority**: Improving the map layout search and display experience
+- **Problem**: Users must manually search through 320 available layouts, which is time-consuming
+- **Goal**: Create an intuitive interface for players to quickly find and view relevant map layouts
+- **Focus**: Streamlining the map discovery process rather than automated routing

+**Future**: Route suggestion may be revisited once the core map display functionality is optimized and user experience is improved.

 ## 📝 Document Maintenance

 Documents are organized by content type and purpose.
 When adding new documentation: